-He has looked upon his lowly handmaid (Luke 1:48)
+He has looked upon his lowly handmaid (Luke 1:xx)

 Time and Time again in scripture we read a small insignificant people who make an enormous impact.
 There is David, who defeats goliath!
-We are the story of Gideon it defeats the Midianites with just a small band of people. there is Elijah, the only prophet of the Lord left, who nevertheless overcomes the many prophets of Baal.
-The profit Jeremiah 2, risks his own safety and loses his liberty, by speaking out against the king and his counsellors.
+We are the story of Gideon who defeats the Midianites with just a small band of people.
+There is Elijah, the only prophet of the Lord left, who nevertheless overcomes the many prophets of Baal.
+The prophet Jeremiah too, risks his own safety and loses his liberty, by speaking out against the king and his counsellors.

 And Mary, too, is placed before uses one of these small and insgnificant people who has such an important place in God's plan.

 People often notice this about Our Lady.
 Scripture tells us very little about her.
 Mark’s Gospel tells us little more than her name.
 St Luke’s Gospel - which we hear today - tells us the most.
 She is mentioned rarely during Jesus’ ministry; at the foot of the cross she stands with the disciple John; and on the day of Pentecost, she is at prayer with the disciples.
 Many of the other details which have come down to us about Our Lady - that her parents were called Joachim and Anne, that her last home on earth was with St John in Ephesus, have been handed down through tradition, not scripture.